amkkashani/AugS-GNN/README.md

 ##abstract

-n recent years, graph neural networks (GNN) have become a popular tool for solving various problems over graphs.
+In recent years, graph neural networks (GNN) have become a popular tool for solving various problems over graphs.
 The link structure of the graph is typically exploited by existing GNNs, and the embeddings of nodes are iteratively updated based on their embeddings and the embeddings of their neighbors in the previous iteration (layer).
 Nodes’ contents are used solely in the form of feature vectors, which serve as the nodes’